metinxsezdin/chaplin/README.md

-# Dating App - Find Your Match
+# Chaplin - Find Your Match

 A modern dating application built with React Native, Expo, and Supabase.
-This app helps users find potential matches based on shared interests, location, and preferences.
+This app helps users find potential matches based on shared interests about movies, location, and preferences.

 ## Features